Sara Cox: Charitable activity

 Cox was one of 52 celebrities contributing to a children's story entitled Once Upon a Time to promote a new charity directory inquiries number 118 520.
 The book was auctioned with the profits going to the NSPCC.
 Cox is also a supporter of the animal charity PDSA, and has promoted the charity by being photographed with her pet dog, Snoop, by the late Lord Lichfield.

 Cox has also been an ambassador for Centrepoint—the UK's charity for homeless young people—since 2000, making her its longest serving celebrity supporter.

 In 2006, Cox participated as a celebrity showjumper in the BBC's Sport Relief event Only Fools on Horses.

 From 09:30 on 20 March 2017 to 09:30 on 21 March 2017, Cox performed a solo 24-hour danceathon on Radio 2, raising money for Comic Relief, Red Nose Day.
 She raised over £800,000 for Red Nose Day according to the commentary on television and the newspaper Manchester Evening News.

 In November 2025, Cox undertook the Great Northern Marathon Challenge to raise money for BBC Children in Need.
-She covered the 135 miles from Kielder Forest to Pudsey in Leeds on foot over a period of 5 days.
-During the live broadcast of Children in Need on Friday 14 November 2025 it was announced that the total raised by Cox was £9,523,028.
+She covered the 135 miles from Kielder Forest to Calverley in Leeds on foot over a period of 5 days.
+During the live broadcast of Children in Need on Friday 14 November 2025,it was announced that the total raised by Cox was £9,523,028.
+After further donations, the final figure raised was over £11 million.